 The VCU Symphony is the premiere orchestral ensemble at VCU.
-The Symphony performs a wide variety of repertoire, with a focus on full-scale orchestral works such as Shostakovich’s Fifth Symphony, Brahms 1 and Dvořák’s “New World Symphony,” and regularly programs pieces by living composers.
-The orchestra offers three concerts each semester and collaborates with VCU Opera each spring on their fully staged opera production.
+While most orchestra members are music major students or music minors, the orchestra is open to all VCU students.
+The Symphony performs a wide variety of repertoire, with a focus on full-scale orchestral works such as Tchaïkovsky’s Fifth Symphony and Dvořák’s “New World Symphony.”
+It regularly programs pieces by living composers, such as “Umoja” by Valerie Coleman and “Paradise Valley” by Jeff Scott.
+The orchestra offers two concerts per semester.
+Each spring, the orchestra is back in the pit for its collaboration with VCU Opera.

-Performance highlights include presentations at the Virginia Music Educators Association conference and the Virginia Music Teacher’s Association conference; a recent collaborative performance of Rodgers and Hammerstein’s “Something Wonderful” with VCUarts Theatre; providing orchestral accompaniment for VCU Opera’s award-winning full-staged productions of “Hansel and Gretel,” “The Old Maid and the Thief,” “The Gondoliers,” and “The Marriage of Figaro.”
+Recent performances include presentations at the Virginia Music Educators Association conference and the Virginia Music Teacher’s Association conference; a collaborative performance of Rodgers and Hammerstein’s “Something Wonderful” with VCUarts Theatre; providing orchestral accompaniment for VCU Opera’s award-winning full-staged productions of “Hansel and Gretel,” “The Old Maid and the Thief,” “The Gondoliers,” and “The Marriage of Figaro.”

 Are you a current VCU student wishing to audition for the VCU Symphony?
 Strings students, read more here!
 Winds, brass, and percussion students, read more here!